greenelab/ccc-manuscript/manuscript.md

 To study the other gene pairs found by the correlation coefficients, we used tissue-specific gene networks from GIANT [@pmcid:PMC4828725], where nodes represent genes and each edge a functional relationship weighted with a probability of interaction between two genes.
 GIANT networks were built from 987 genome-scale data sets across approximately 38,000 conditions, including expression and different interaction measurements such as gene co-expression (using Pearson correlation), protein-interaction, transcription factor regulation, and chemical and genetic perturbations and microRNA target profiles from the Molecular Signatures Database (MSigDB [@pmid:16199517]).
-Figure @fig:giant_gene_pairs shows blood-specific networks for each gene pair (Figure @fig:upsetplot_coefs b) for which genes are present in GIANT models.
+Figure @fig:giant_gene_pairs shows cell type-specific networks for each gene pair (Figure @fig:upsetplot_coefs b) for which genes are present in GIANT models.
-Two large black nodes in the top-left and bottom-right corners represent our gene pairs.
+Two large black nodes in each network's top-left and bottom-right corners represent our gene pairs.
 A green edge means a close-to-zero probability of interaction, whereas a red edge represents a strong predicted relationship between two genes.
+The tissue was automatically selected in each network according to the predicted tissue expression of gene pairs.
-Interestingly, gene pairs highly ranked by Clustermatch are part of very cohesive networks.
+Interestingly, gene pairs highly ranked by Clustermatch are part of very cohesive networks and strongly related to blood.
 For example, the average probability of gene connections with *IFNG* / *SDS* is very high, at least 0.79 for all other genes shown.
 This minimum average with *JUN* / *APOC1* is 0.56, for *ZDHHC12* / *CCL18* is 0.34 (where *ZDHHC12* shows the weakest links although *CCL18* is strongly connected), and for *RASSF2* / *CYTIP* is 0.76.
-Predicted networks for the two gene pairs prioritized by Pearson are much less cohesive, suggesting that the high correlation is mostly driven by outliers.
+Predicted networks for the two gene pairs prioritized by Pearson are much less cohesive, suggesting that the high correlation in whole blood is mostly driven by outliers.
 For example, the minimum/maximum average of interaction probabilities with *MYOZ1* / *TNNI2* is only 0.11/0.12, and for *PYGM* / *TPM2* is 0.13/0.24.

 ![
 **Predicted tissue-specific networks from GIANT for each gene pairs prioritized by correlation coefficients.**
-A node represents a gene and an edge the probability that two genes are part of the same biological process in a blood-related cell type (indicated at the top of each subfigure).
+A node represents a gene and an edge the probability that two genes are part of the same biological process in a specific cell type (indicated at the top-right corner).
 A maximum of 15 genes are shown for each subfigure.
 The GIANT web application automatically determined a minimum weight for edges to be shown.
 These analyses can be performed online using the following links: